List of Serbian monarchs: Karađorđević dynasty (1918–1945)

-In 1918, Serbia became part of the newly formed Kingdom of Serbs, Croats and Slovenes.
-Later that state changed name in the Kingdom of Yugoslavia (i.e. Kingdom of South Slavs) in 1929.
-During that interwar period the country was a parliamentary monarchy (except during the period of royal dictatorship 1929–1931), ruled by the Karađorđević dynasty.
+In 1918, Serbia became part of the newly formed Kingdom of Serbs, Croats, and Slovenes.
+Later that state changed name to the Kingdom of Yugoslavia (i.e. Kingdom of South Slavs) in 1929.
+During that interwar period the country was a parliamentary monarchy (except during the period of royal dictatorship 1929–1931), ruled by the house of Karađorđević.

 After World War II and the civil war Yugoslavia became a communist state known as the Socialist Federal Republic of Yugoslavia, ruled by Josip Broz Tito and the League of Communists of Yugoslavia.
 After Tito's death in 1980, the federation started a process of dissolution which finished in a series of civil wars in the early 1990s.
 Through the 1990s, constituent republics Serbia and Montenegro comprised the Federal Republic of Yugoslavia, which was restructured in 2003 into a confederation called Serbia and Montenegro.
-The state union ended with Montenegro's separation following the 2006 independence referendum.
+The state union ended with Montenegro's independence following the 2006 independence referendum.
 Currently Serbia is a parliamentary republic.
-There was no referendum of restoration of parliamentary monarchy, although political organizations and certain public in favor of it, do exist.
+There was no referendum of restoration of parliamentary monarchy, although political organizations and a certain public in favor of it do exist.